<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 In the process of divorcing?

-Retire from your company before your divorce is final and elect a joint pension of at least 50% with your spouse — or get your spouse’s signed, notarized consent to a different election or lump sum.
+If you retire from Kaiser Permanente before your divorce is final, you will need to elect a joint pension that provides your spouse with at least 50% of your benefits.
+To prevent this outcome, you'll need to get your spouse’s signed, notarized consent to a different election or a lump sum.

-• Delay your retirement from your company until after your divorce is final and you can provide the required divorce documentation.*
+Alternatively, you can delay your retirement until after your divorce is final and provide KP with the required divorce documentation in advance of claiming your pension.

 Survivor Checklist